ManticoreGamesInc/platform-documentation/src/core_api.md

 ### PlayerSettings

-Settings of the Player object.
+Settings that can be applied to a Player.

 | Function | Return Type | Description | Tags |
 | -------- | ----------- | ----------- | ---- |